roman-milk/roman-milk.github.io/poolboy-benefits.md

  She stroked me faster, holding the head in her mouth, her tongue working my sensitive crown over.
 I couldn't hold back even if I'd wanted to.
 I stifled a groan and let loose, filling her devilish mouth.
 She continued sucking on me, swallowing my seed, and keeping at it until I softened in her mouth.

  "I'm sorry," she said, standing up and brushing off her knees.
 "I was going to save that for the end, but I couldn't stand the idea of you leaving here tonight like that."
-Report_Story #5